Latvia men's national ice hockey team

 The Latvian men's national ice hockey team represents Latvia in international ice hockey.
-The team is ranked 10th in the world by IIHF as of 2023.
-The team is controlled by the Latvian Ice Hockey Federation.
+The team is ranked 10th in the world by IIHF as of 2025 and is controlled by the Latvian Ice Hockey Federation.
 Their best ever finish at the World Championships was in 2023, when they won the bronze medal.
-Latvia reached the quarterfinals at the 2014 Winter Olympics, losing 2–1 to Canada.
-Latvia has 7,898 registered players (0.43% of its population).
-Latvia has hosted three World Championships.
-In 2006, 2021 and 2023.
+They reached the quarterfinals at the 2014 Winter Olympics, losing 2–1 to Canada.
+Latvia has hosted the World Championships three times, in 2006, 2021 and 2023, and will host it in 2030.